-Raechele Leone is a current student in the Doctor of Physical Therapy (DPT)/Master of Public Health (MPH) combined degree program at the University at Buffalo School of Public Health and Health Professions.
+Raechele Leone was a student in the Doctor of Physical Therapy (DPT)/Master of Public Health (MPH) combined degree program at the University at Buffalo School of Public Health and Health Professions.

 I became interested in the DPT program in my adolescence when I suffered an athletic injury and was referred to physical therapy.
 My therapist and his team were very invested in my recovery and I liked the idea of working in a health field that allowed me to see my patients more than just once every few months.
 As I progressed through my academic career, I also became interested in preventative medicine and insurance policies related to reimbursements and Medicare/Medicaid.
 I was referred to the MPH program by one of my professors in the DPT program to learn more about the health care system, health behavior change and to gain a broader knowledge base outside of the physical therapy field.